fieldtrip/website/faq/how_can_i_monitor_a_subject_s_head_position_during_a_meg_session.md

 For further reading of real time head localizer please read {{:faq:stolkneuroimage2013.pdf|this paper}} from Stolk A, et al.

 The above online head localization procedure can substantially reduce the influence of head movement within a session, e.g. using short repositioning instructions between experimental blocks, and also allows for accurate repositioning between sessions.
 However, residual head movement is likely to negatively impact statistical sensitivity and one may want to consider to incorporate information about these head movements into the offline analysis.
-For instance, incorporation of head position time-series into the general linear model, using [ ft_regressconfound](/reference/ ft_regressconfound ), has been found to improve statistical sensitivity up to 30%.
+For instance, incorporation of head position time-series into the general linear model, using [ft_regressconfound](/reference/ft_regressconfound), has been found to improve statistical sensitivity up to 30%.

 Furthermore, despite using the Polhemus to localize electrode locations we can use the structure.io to localize them.
 You can find the tutorial [here](/tutorial/electrode).
 This means we do not need the Polhemus for our experimental procedure and therefore reduce the preparation time by having less to measure.

-For the Elekta Neuromag system the maxfilter [User’s guide Chapter4 MaxMove](https://www.google.nl/search?hl=nl&dcr=0&source=hp&ei=HtczWtaeGMbawAKP0JiYBg&q=maxfilter+user%E2%80%99s+guide&oq=maxfilter+user%E2%80%99s+guide&gs_l=psy-ab.3...708.708.0.1007.1.1.0.0.0.0.81.81.1.1.0....0...1c.2.64.psy-ab..0.0.0....0.PPP2C6Blbso)  provides further information on offline head movement visualization and compensation.
+For the Elekta Neuromag system the Maxfilter [User’s guide Chapter 4 MaxMove](https://www.google.nl/search?hl=nl&dcr=0&source=hp&ei=HtczWtaeGMbawAKP0JiYBg&q=maxfilter+user%E2%80%99s+guide&oq=maxfilter+user%E2%80%99s+guide&gs_l=psy-ab.3...708.708.0.1007.1.1.0.0.0.0.81.81.1.1.0....0...1c.2.64.psy-ab..0.0.0....0.PPP2C6Blbso)  provides further information on offline head movement visualization and compensation.

-For more information about the CTF head localization we recommend  [Head Localization Guide CTF MEGTM Software](https://www.google.nl/search?ei=htczWqiUCs2VsAefoZP4BA&q=Head+Localization+Guide+CTF+MEGTM+Software&oq=Head+Localization+Guide+CTF+MEGTM+Software&gs_l=psy-ab.3...665.2032.0.2495.2.2.0.0.0.0.127.197.1j1.2.0....0...1c.1.64.psy-ab..0.0.0....0.S5__Ll6gens).
+For more information about the CTF head localization we recommend [Head Localization Guide CTF MEG Software](https://www.google.nl/search?ei=htczWqiUCs2VsAefoZP4BA&q=Head+Localization+Guide+CTF+MEGTM+Software&oq=Head+Localization+Guide+CTF+MEGTM+Software&gs_l=psy-ab.3...665.2032.0.2495.2.2.0.0.0.0.127.197.1j1.2.0....0...1c.1.64.psy-ab..0.0.0....0.S5__Ll6gens).